markgbeckett/python-intermediate-inflammation/README.md

 The software is available on [GitHub](https://github.com/markgbeckett/python-intermediate-inflammation).

-Having obtained a copy, you should install the prerequisites (see Prerequisites).
+Having obtained a copy, you should install it via the commandline using the following (note use of Python 3):

+``pip3 install -r requirements.txt``

 To test that your installation is working, run the various tests in the test subdirectory.
 For example:

 ``python3 tests/test_models.py``

+(Note that Windows users may need to specify their Python interpretor using `python` instead of `python3` - please ensure to use a Python 3 interpretor).

 Successful tests produce no output.